Connor-Turlan/sudoku-solver-vite/readme.md

 ## Future Plans

 -   Add styling to the page.
+Fix navbar style.
 -   When the user clicks off of the currently editing square, remove the editing class.
 -   Add feedback for user while solving.
 -   Allow user to test their own solves.